Financial Aid to Meet College Expenses

 3. Quantitative SAP Standard: Students must complete at least two-thirds of courses attempted.
 At GU, standard enrollment is 12-15 credits per semester.
 Transfer credits and AP credits that have been accepted as part of the degree program will count as both attempted and completed hours toward degree completion.
 Incompletes (until resolution), withdrawals (after the add/drop period), and failing grades all count as attempted but not completed credit hours.

-Satisfactory academic progress of financial aid recipients must be tracked from the first date of enrollment regardless of whether or not financial aid was received.
-Additionally, transfer credits and repeated courses must be counted as attempted courses and must also count toward the maximum time frame to complete the degree.
+Satisfactory academic progress of financial aid recipients is tracked from the first date of enrollment regardless of whether or not financial aid was received.
+Additionally, transfer credits and repeated courses are counted as attempted courses and also count toward the maximum time frame to complete the degree.

-Satisfactory academic progress will be reviewed at the end of each semester, including the summer session.
+Satisfactory academic progress is reviewed at the end of each semester, including the summer session.
 If students meet the SAP standards, they remain eligible for federal and university financial aid.
 Otherwise, they may be placed in either a “Financial Aid Warning” status or a “Financial Aid Ineligible” status.

 Financial Aid Warning SAP Status: Students who do not meet the SAP standards for the first time will be given a Financial Aid Warning for their next semester of enrollment.
 Students will be notified via their GU email address of this status within a month of the end of the semester.
 Students are not required to take any action during this warning semester.
 The Financial Aid Warning status is for one semester.
 Students who fail to meet the SAP standards for a second semester become ineligible for Federal Title IV financial aid and university aid unless they request an appeal and the appeal is approved.

 Financial Aid Ineligible SAP Status: Students who fail to meet the SAP standards during the Financial Aid Warning semester and do not have an approved appeal will enter a Financial Aid Ineligible status.
 Students in this status are not eligible for Federal Title IV financial aid or university aid.
 In some cases, financial aid may have disbursed prior to the notification of Financial Aid Ineligible status.
-When this situation occurs, the financial aid will be canceled and removed from their Student Account.
+When this situation occurs, the financial aid will be canceled and removed from their Georgetown billing account.

-The SAP Appeal Process: Students have the right to appeal any decision of ineligibility to continue to receive financial assistance.
-The SAP appeal may not be based upon the financial need for assistance OR lack of knowledge that assistance was in jeopardy.
-A SAP appeal would normally be based upon some unusual situation, condition or other mitigating circumstances that prevented the student from passing courses, or which necessitated that a student withdraw from classes.
+The SAP Appeal Process: Students have the right to appeal any decision of ineligibility to continue to receive financial assistance based on failure to meet Satisfactory Academic Progress (SAP) standards.
+However, a SAP appeal may not be made based solely upon a student’s financial need for assistance or based on a student’s lack of knowledge that assistance was in jeopardy.
+A successful SAP appeal is typically based upon some unusual situation, condition or other mitigating circumstance that prevented the student from passing courses or necessitated that a student withdraw from classes.
 Examples of possible situations include documented serious illness, severe injury, or death of a family member.
-Additionally, an explanation of what has changed that will allow the student to meet SAP standards in the next evaluation should be provided.
+A detailed explanation of what changes have taken place that will enable the student to meet the required SAP standards in the future must be provided.
 SAP Appeals can only be approved if the Financial Aid Reconsideration Committee in the GU Office of Student Financial Services (OSFS) determines:

-The form required to submit an undergraduate SAP Appeal can be found here (new window).
-Students are notified via their GU email account regarding the outcome of an SAP Appeal.
+The form required to submit an undergraduate SAP Appeal can be found here .
+Students are notified via their GU email account regarding the outcome of a SAP Appeal.

 Financial Aid SAP Probation: Students whose SAP appeals are approved will receive financial aid on a conditional basis.
 The conditions will be outlined in a letter emailed to the student at his/her GU email address.
 The Financial Aid Reconsideration Committee in the Office of Student Financial Services (OSFS) will review each student’s record at the end of the following semester to determine his/her SAP/eligibility status for future semesters.
 Students who fail to meet the conditions outlined in their individualized academic plans during their conditional semesters will revert to an ineligible status for their subsequent semesters.